LucaCiucci/differential-rs/doc/main.typ

     data: Data,
 }
 ```
-and the sames pattern applies to the `Derivatives` struct.
+and the same pattern applies to the `Derivatives` struct.
 Actual implementation can be found in #code_ref("src/lib.rs", line: "pub struct Differential<Order: Dim, N: Dim, Data>")

 == Basic operations <basic-operations>

 In order for this library to be useful, we need basic operations to be defined on #(`Differential`)s.

-Defining operations over all the possible shapes of the `Differential` may look challenging, and, in fact, it is if we want to explicitly write them down.\
+Defining operations over all the possible shapes of the `Differential` may look challenging, and in fact it is if we want to explicitly write them down.\
 There is a caveat though that allows us to express complex operations in terms of first order differentials.

 === Multiplication <multiplication>